-COBYLA of Powell [1994].
-This package is a direct search method for inequality-constrained problems that models the objective and constraint function by linear interpolation and does not use derivatives.
-It is available from M. J. D. Powell, DAMTP, Cambridge University, Cambridge, UK (email address: mjdp@damtp.cambridge.ac.uk).
+• COBYLA of Powell (1994)

+This package is a direct search method for inequality constrained problems, that models the objective and constraint function by linear interpolation and does not use derivatives.
+It is available from Professor M.J.D.
+Powell, DAMTP, Cambridge University, Cambridge, UK (e-mail address: mjdp@damtp.cambridge.ac.uk).

-MINOS of Murtagh and Saunders [1993].
+• MINOS of Murtagh and Saunders (1993)

 MINOS solves problems of the form

-$$\begin{aligned} & \text{minimize} & & F(x) + c^T x + d^T y \\ & x \in \mathbb{R}^n, \, y \in \mathbb{R}^m \\ & \text{subject to} & & f(x) + A_1 y = b_1 \\ & & & A_2 x + A_3 y = b_2 \\ & \text{and} & & l_x \leq x \leq u_x \\ & & & l_y \leq y \leq u_y. \end{aligned} \tag{3}$$
+minimize $$F(x) + c^T x + d^T y$$

+$x \in \mathbf{R}^n, y \in \mathbf{R}^m$

+subject to $f(x) + A_1 y = b_1$

+$A_2 x + A_3 y = b_2$

+and $l_x \le x \le u_x$

+$l_y \le y \le u_y$ . $(5.3)$

 The nonlinear contributions to the constraints are linearized so that linear programming technology can be exploited.
-MINOS allows matrices to be stored in either dense or sparse format and is therefore suitable for large sparse problems.
-Details are given in Murtagh and Saunders [1978; 1993].
-Currently we have interfaces for MINOS versions 5.3, 5.4, and 5.5.
+MINOS allows matrices to be stored in either dense or sparse format, and is therefore suitable for large sparse problems.
+Details are given in Murtagh and Saunders (1978) and Murtagh and Saunders (1993).
+We currently have interfaces for MINOS 5.3, 5.4, and 5.5.
 MINOS is distributed by the Office of Technology Licensing (OTL) at Stanford University and is subject to certain license agreements.
 MINOS is copyrighted by Stanford University.
-Readers interested in more details should contact Michael Saunders (email address: mike@sol-michael.stanford.edu; postal address: Department of Operations Research, Stanford University, Stanford, CA 94305-4022).
+Readers interested in more details should contact Michael Saunders (e-mail address: mike@sol-michael.stanford.edu, postal address: Department of Operations Research, Stanford, CA 94305-4022, USA).

-NPSOL of Gill et al. [1986].
+• NPSOL of Gill et al. (1986)

 This package is designed to minimize smooth functions subject to constraints, which may include simple bounds, linear constraints, and smooth nonlinear constraints.
-The software uses a sequential quadratic programming algorithm, where bounds, linear constraints, and nonlinear constraints are treated separately.
-Unlike MINOS, NPSOL stores all matrices in dense format and is therefore not intended for large sparse problems.
+The software uses a sequential quadratic programming algorithm, where bounds, linear constraints and nonlinear constraints are treated separately.
+Unlike MINOS, NPSOL stores all matrices in dense format, and is therefore not intended for large sparse problems.
 NPSOL is available from the Office of Technology Licensing at Stanford University.

-OSL of IBM [1990].
-This package obtains solutions to quadratic programming problems where the Hessian matrix is assumed positive semidefinite.
+• OSL of IBM Corporation (1990)

+This package obtains solutions to quadratic programming problems where the Hessian matrix is assumed positive-semidefinite.
 It is intended to be suitable for large-scale problems.

-OSL is distributed by International Business Machines, subject to certain license agreements, and is copyrighted by IBM Corporation.
+ments, and is copyrighted by IBM Corporation.

-TENMIN of Schnabel and Chow [1991].
-This package is intended for problems where the cost of storing one n-by-n matrix (where n is the number of variables) and of factoring it at each iteration is acceptable.
-The software allows the user to choose between a tensor method for unconstrained optimization and an analogous standard method based on a quadratic model.
-The tensor method bases each iteration on a specially constructed fourth-order model of the objective function that is not significantly more expensive to form, store, or solve than the standard quadratic model.
+• TENMIN of Schnabel and Chow (1991)

+This package is intended for problems where the cost of storing one n by n matrix (where n is the number of variables), and factoring it at each iteration, is acceptable.
+The software allows the user to choose between a tensor method for unconstrained optimization, and an analogous standard method based upon a quadratic model.
+The tensor method bases each iteration upon a specially constructed fourth-order model of the objective function that is not significantly more expensive to form, store, or solve than the standard quadratic model.
 TENMIN is available via anonymous ftp from ftp.cs.colorado.edu, in the directory pub/cs/distribs/tensor.
-Any questions about this software should be addressed to eskow@cs.colorado.edu.
+Any questions about this software should be addressed to eskow@cs.colorado.edu

-UNCMIN of Koontz et al. [1985].
-UNCMIN corresponds closely to the pseudocode in Dennis and Schnabel [1983].
+• UNCMIN of Koontz et al. (1985) that corresponds closely to the pseudocode in Dennis and Schnabel (1983)

 This package is designed for unconstrained minimization and has options that include both line search and trust region approaches.
-The provided options include analytic gradients or difference approximations with analytic Hessians, or finite-difference Hessians (from analytic or finite-difference gradients) or secant methods (BFGS).
+The provided options include analytic gradients or difference approximations with analytic Hessians or finite difference Hessians (from analytic or finite difference gradients) or secant methods (BFGS).

-VA15 of Liu and Nocedal [1989].
-This package solves general nonlinear unconstrained problems using a limited-memory BFGS method.
+• VA15 of Liu and Nocedal (1989)

+This package solves general nonlinear unconstrained problems using a limited memory BFGS method.
 It is intended for large-scale problems.

-VE09 of Gould [1991].
-This package obtains local solutions to general, nonconvex quadratic programming problems, using an active set method, and is intended to be suitable for large-scale problems.
+• VE09 of Gould (1991)

+This package obtains local solutions to general, non-convex quadratic programming problems, using an active set method, and is intended to be suitable for large-scale problems.